loomnetwork/loom-sdk-documentation/docs/ko/deploy-loom-testnet.md

 title: Join Testnets
 sidebar_label: Join Testnets
 ---
-This doc is for developers on how they can join the Plasmachain Testnet to do deployment.
+This doc is for developers on how they can join the Basechain Testnet to do deployment.
 If you are looking for information on how to run nodes, or to become a validator please checkout [Validator Guide](validator.html)

 **Prerequisite**